 - Check surf forecast and plan surf slot (most important task)

-- Work in 30 minute sprints with headphones until surf slot (listen to Brain.FM)
+- Work in 30-minute sprints with headphones until the surf slot (listen to Brain.FM)

 Taking time for myself every day is essential to doing great work.
 I find exercise, social interaction, and learning help nourish and recharge my batteries for deeper meaningful work.
 I usually take a few hours in the middle of the day to honor my interests: